Skip to content

 Default Database

 The Ioto agent will open a default database for general purpose use.
 This database is loaded from the file "state.db" using the schema file "schema.json5".
-The filename and schema file can be modified via the config/ioto.json5 properties under the database key.
+The filename and schema file can be modified via the ioto.json5 properties under the database key.
 Most users would typically use this database and would not need to open another database instance.

 The database instance reference is stored in the global ioto object in the db property.